jshin-uf/oceans-ue-synthetic-sonar-image/README.md

 * Change the path to the target feature csv file in [ImgGen_wObj_staticCam_objActor.h](/UUV_CPP/Source/UUV_CPP/ImgGen_wObj_staticCam_objActor.h).
 * [Compile the UE project](https://docs.unrealengine.com/4.26/en-US/ProductionPipelines/DevelopmentSetup/CompilingProjects/).
 * Open the project in Unreal Engine editor, and load the [pre-configured level](UUV_CPP/Content/Sonar_Image_Simulation/SonarImg_Sim_StationaryCam_OceanPaper.umap).
-* Click the 'Play' button.
+* Click the 'Play' button to start the simulation.

 ## Cite
 Please cite our work if you find it useful: